Cordula Wöhler

-Cordula Wöhler, later Cordula Schmid, pseudonym Cordula Peregrina (17 June 1845 – 6 February 1916) was a German author of Christian literature and hymns, whose "Segne du, Maria" is among the most popular Marian hymns in German-speaking countries.
-She had written the poem when she, the daughter of a Lutheran pastor, converted to Catholicism.
-Expelled from home in northern Germany, she moved to Austria and became a recognised author of Christian literature.
+Cordula Wöhler, later Cordula Schmid, pseudonym Cordula Peregrina (17 June 1845 – 6 February 1916) was a German author of Christian poetry and hymns, whose "Segne du, Maria" is among the most popular Marian hymns in the Germanosphere.
+Wöhler wrote the poem after she, the daughter of a Lutheran pastor in Lichtenhagen, announced that she was converting to Catholicism, only to be expelled from her parental home and disowned by her family.
+Wöhler then moved to Austria-Hungary and became a recognised poet and author of Christian literature.

 Life

 Born in Malchin, Mecklenburg, Cordula Wöhler was the oldest daughter of Wilhelm Wöhler (1814–1884) and his wife Cordula née Banck (1822–1900).
 When she was born, her father, a Lutheran theologian, was head of a school in Malchin.
 Her mother was the daughter of a merchant from Stralsund.
 When her father took office as pastor in Lichtenhagen near Rostock in 1856, she found a 15th-century Pietà in the village church.
 Impressed by the sculpture, she developed Marian devotions.
-She began a correspondence with Catholic authors including Christoph von Schmid and Alban Stolz.
+She began a correspondence with priests and religious authors Christoph von Schmid and Alban Stolz.
 In August 1864, she travelled with her family in Thuringia, Bavaria, Tyrol and Switzerland.
-In Thuringia, she first experienced a Catholic service which impressed her deeply.
-After intense correspondence with Stolz, and another vacation with her parents in southern Germany in 1868, she decided to convert to the Catholic faith.
-When her parents became aware of it in March 1869, they objected.
+In Thuringia, she first attended the Tridentine Mass, which impressed her deeply.
+After intense correspondence with Fr.
+Stolz, and another vacation with her parents in traditionally Catholic southern Germany in 1868, she decided to convert to the Catholic Church.
+When her parents became aware of it in March 1869, they objected and forbade it.
 In 1870, Wöhler declared that she was, aged 25, independent and determined to convert.
-Her parents expelled her from the family home.
+In response, her parents disowned her and expelled her from the family home.

-Coping with her personal experience, she wrote a prayer hymn to Mary on 31 May 1870, "Segne du, Maria, segne mich, dein Kind" ("You, Mary, bless me, your child").
-Much later, Karl Kindsmüller (1876–1955), a teacher, church musician and composer of several sacred songs from Lower Bavaria, wrote a melody for it.
+Coping with this painful personal experience, she wrote a prayer hymn to Mary on 31 May 1870, "Segne du, Maria, segne mich, dein Kind" ("You, Mary, bless me, your child").
+In 1916, Karl Kindsmüller (1876–1955), a teacher, church musician and composer of several sacred songs from Lower Bavaria, wrote a melody for it.